Master of Architecture

-Students who have completed an equivalent degree to the Bachelor of Design in Architecture at another university, require a credit (65% or equivalent) average over the final two years of their degree, and must submit a portfolio of work to the Faculty.
+Students who have completed an equivalent degree to the Bachelor of Design in Architecture at another university, require a credit (65% or equivalent) average over the final two years of their degree, and must submit a digital portfolio of work with their online application.

 How to apply